SkylineCommunications/dataminer-docs/connector-help/connector_help/Verizon_WM_Collectors.md

 # Verizon WM Collectors

 This is strictly a system driver.
-Its function is to perform different actions in the workflow that allows the different **Verizon Collector** drivers to communicate with the **Profile Manager** app.
+Its function is to perform different actions in the workflow that allows the different **Verizon Collector** connectors to communicate with the **Profile Manager** app.

 ## About